 “What can alcohol addiction lead to why?
 Any addiction can ultimately lead to death if it’s not treated properly.
 In short, early addiction of alcohol can lead to cirrhosis of the liver, cognitive and brain impairment and of course legal charges.
 If you’re drinking and driving because you’re impaired, it can lead to legal arrest, DUIs, etc.” – Dr. Kevin Wandler, Chief Medical Director for The Recovery Village

 Quitting drinking once and for all is a big decision.
 In 2019, an estimated 14.1 million Americans had an alcohol addiction and needed to stop drinking.
+In Colorado, where we’re located, the prevalence of past-year alcohol use disorder was 14.6% (or 86,000 people) in 2019, higher than both the regional average (11.7%) and the national average (9.8%).
 Still, many do not seek help.
 In a 2021 survey by The Recovery Village, not knowing what to expect in alcohol recovery was in the top three biggest reasons people kept drinking despite reporting negative consequences to their health, relationships and more.

 Stopping your alcohol use may not be easy, but it can lead to significant benefits.
 We’ll highlight some of the benefits you’ll see when you quit drinking and the general timeline of experiences as you withdraw and detox from alcohol, so you know what to expect.